LoganGrier/constrained-type/README.md

 # Constrained Type

 A library for constraining types.
-Has a similar interface to Belt.Id.
+This library's interface is similar to Belt.Id.

 ## Usage